Home

 But when there's a deeper break in the follicle wall, the infected contents of your blemish can spill into the surrounding tissues, digging deeper to cause lesions that move more intensely through your skin tissue.

+After a blemish, your skin will work hard to repair lesions in your tissue by boosting collagen production.
 Despite the mountains your skin moves to heal blemishes over, the repairs are usually never as smooth and clear as your original skin, especially if your body produces too little or too much collagen.

 So now you know why acne causes scarring, let's dig a little deeper into the types of acne scars.